thdngan/arboretum/content/posts/lithium.md

 >[!caption_left]
 >![[abundance.png]]
 >Time evolution of the light element abundances during BBN.
 Time (upper axis) increases to the right, and so the temperature is shown to decrease to the right.
-Reprinted from Yeh et al. (2023)[^20].
+From Yeh et al. (2023)[^20].

 The cosmological lithium problem is one of the biggest unsolved puzzles in #astrophysics.
 Imagine this: you’ve got a universe fresh out of the Big Bang, filled with a scorching soup of [[protons]], [[neutrons]], and all sorts of cosmic particles.
 As everything cools down, atoms start forming—mostly hydrogen and helium, but also a pinch of lithium (Fields, 2011[^1]).